miaulightouch/vrising-server-wine7/README.md

-# V-Rising Server run on wine7
+# V-Rising Server

-V-Rising Server run on latest wine stable version
+V-Rising Server run on latest wine.

-this docker image based on [BorkforceOne/V-Rising-Docker-Linux](https://github.com/BorkforceOne/V-Rising-Docker-Linux) and [ich777/docker-steamcmd-server@v-rising](https://github.com/ich777/docker-steamcmd-server/tree/vrising).
+This docker image based on [BorkforceOne/V-Rising-Docker-Linux](https://github.com/BorkforceOne/V-Rising-Docker-Linux), [ich777/docker-steamcmd-server@v-rising](https://github.com/ich777/docker-steamcmd-server/tree/vrising) and [steamcmd/steamcmd](https://github.com/steamcmd/docker).

-lots of server options from ENV removed, you should edit it in `ServerHostSettings.json` and `ServerGameSettings.json` directly.
+To config your server, please apply your settings by editing `ServerHostSettings.json` and `ServerGameSettings.json` directly and mount to `/data/Settings` in container. (it's recommended to mount whole `/data` to host filesystem to keep game progress, or it would be lost.)

-default server setting files are all placed in `/data` folder, you can use these file to start your server.
+Default server setting files are all placed in `data` folder, you can use these file to start your server.

 ## Available tags